 We welcome colleges in the SUNY Guided Pathways project to use this document as a resource for communicating guided pathways.
 We consider this a living document, so please send any revisions, additions, or feedback to Renee Dimino.

 Community College of Philadelphia, Pennsylvania

 San Jacinto, Texas

 Northeast WI Technical College, Wisconsin

-“Elevating Student Affairs Practice in Community College Redesign” by Michael Baston
+“Elevating Student Affairs Practice in Community College Redesign (PDF)” by Michael Baston